krobbi/clac/docs/functions.md

 100
 ```

-The function's name and parameters must be defined as plain identifiers
+The function's name and parameters must be defined with identifiers that are
-([variable](variables.md) names that are not surrounded by parentheses).
-Each
+not surrounded by parentheses.
+Each parameter must also have a different name
-parameter must also have a different name to every other parameter:
+to every other parameter:
 ```
 clac> 1(x) = x + 1
 Error: function names must be identifiers